franFodor/esp-oled-weather/README.md

 ESP32 project which gets weather data using Open-Meteo API and displays it on an OLED display alongside the location, small icon representing the weather and current time.

-## Features

-- upon boot, ESP tries to connect to the provided WiFi and set up local time to current time in CET timezone
-- displays current location, time and weather with updates every minute
-- upon WiFi disconnecting alerts the user and tries to reconnnect
-- if an HTTP error occured it is also displayed to the user

 ![image](docs/esp_weather.png)

 ![image](docs/wroover.png)